 One part I loved about exploring Big Sur was how many scenes I recognized from movies and TV shows, such as Big Little Lies.
 I can see why they filmed here – the views are absolutely stunning.

 You can walk along the beach for two miles, go hiking, or climb 50-feet to have an amazing view of the ocean.
 If you visit Soberanes Point, you have a good chance of seeing sea otters, sea lions, and even gray whales during the migration season during your Big Sur day trip.

 Just a note – nudity is allowed at the beach, so it’s just something to be aware of so you’re not confused if you see someone freely enjoying themselves!

-This is one of the most recognized parts of a day trip to Big Sur.
+This is one of the most recognized and best stops along Big Sur.
 When coming from the north, there’s a pull out you can stop your car at to get this ideal shot safely.